 This instrument provides the pilot with an indication of the airspeed past his or her airplane.
 It is an indication of airspeed or dynamic pressure not corrected for any error like non standard temperature or pressure.
 It is called IAS or indicated airspeed.

 All other aircraft speeds are derived from this IAS, some of them are TAS (True airspeed) and GS, Ground speed.
 Follow the next link for more detailed information about these important aircraft speeds.

 On this page we are going to take a look inside this airspeed indicator and see how it operates and what limitations and possible errors these instruments have and of which the pilot should be aware of during his day to day flying.

 As already explained in our previous article on the aircraft pitot static system, the airspeed indicator is connected to the static and dynamic port.
 See also the image to the right.

 The pitot connection supplies dynamic and static pressure, thus for a correct indication the static pressure has to be subtracted from the total pitot pressure.
 The pitot pressure is fed to a diaphragm inside a sealed chamber.
 This chamber is then connected to the static port.
 The result is that when the diaphragm moves it acts against the static pressure thereby effectively subtracting it.

 The needle on the outside of the instrument is able to move via a geared system.
 The instrument scale on the outside is calibrated against either knots, km/h or mph.
 Most aircraft have the scale calibrated in knots with sometimes a smaller subscale in mph.
 Some East-European aircraft can be found with the airspeed indicator calibrated in km/h.

 There are a number of instrument errors we have to deal with and these can be categorized by density, instrument, installation and we discuss them below.

-Variations in air pressure and temperature will result in outside air conditions that are almost never equal to the well known ISA international standard atmosphere.
+Variations in air pressure and temperature will result in outside air conditions that are almost never the same compared to the well known ISA international standard atmosphere.
 Some airspeed indicators have a knob to compensate for density error by dialing the OAT against pressure altitude.
 The instrument then shows true airspeed (TAS).